icgrp/systolic_page_placer/README.md

 - Install `pyserial` if you want to interface with a physical implimentation of our systolic placer

 ## Quickstart (Simulation Only)
-- In our repository, run `make synth` to synthesize a blif file from the default Verilog benchmark
+- In our repository, run `make clean` to ensure a valid beginning state
+- Run `make synth` to synthesize a blif file from the default Verilog benchmark
 - Run `make init` to create metadata about the systolic accelerator, as well as produce benchmark specific files to be processed by the accelerator
 - Run `make pysim` to run a Python behavioral simulation of the systolic placer and to validate its trace
 - Run `make rtl` to generate the RTL for the systolic placer and the testbench